Nautilus’s /concepts/custom_data/ page describes the framework’s internal

 and five authoring surfaces on top of it.
 The decision rule is:

-- Need persistence + replay + structure? →
+Need persistence + replay + structure? → @customdataclass

-publish_signal. - Need to ingest bytes from an external source? → custom
+Need to ingest bytes from an external source? → custom DataClient

 Everything else is a special case of one of these five.